nicosuave/wizard/README.md

 ## How it Works

 1. Your natural language query is sent to an LLM (OpenAI or Anthropic)
-2. The LLM generates constrained Python code using only basic syntax
+2. The LLM generates JavaScript code that fetches the requested data
-3. HTTP requests are handled by Rust code bridged to Python
+3. The code is executed in a sandboxed Deno environment
-4. The code is executed in a restricted Python environment
+4. Deno handles all HTTP requests and npm package imports
 5. Results are returned as a DuckDB table that you can query with SQL

-The key innovation is that all HTTP functionality is implemented in Rust and exposed to Python as a simple `http_get()` function, eliminating Python package dependencies entirely.
+The extension leverages Deno's secure runtime and built-in fetch API, plus its ability to import npm packages directly.

 ## Troubleshooting